 Mission: The NAAB develops and maintains a system of accreditation in professional architecture education that is responsive to the needs of society and allows institutions with varying resources and circumstances to evolve according to their individual needs.

-NAAB and the Adroit School of Architecture
+Update: Adroit School and the American Board of Architecture